nickpoerio/CarND-MPC-Project/README.md

 The tuning process has certainly not been straightforward, rather quite iterative.
 At the end of the process, the vehicle seems to drive slightly faster than in the video shown in the project introduction, so that I can consider my peronal goal achieved.
 The detailed tuning steps follow.

 ### Horizon
-I first decided to reduce the MPC horizon, 2s made the model a little bit harder to tune as they often included 2 curves.
+I first decided to reduce the MPC horizon, 2s made the model a little bit harder to tune as they often included 2 curves (trajectory not easily described by a single plynomial).
 Initially it was set to 1.5s, which was not that bad, and I used this value to tune the cost function.
 Exploring things further, I then realized that 1s could be the best compromise between prediction capabilities and computational cost and stability of the control (a two short horizon causes instability).

 ### Number of points
 The number of prediction steps was chosen to guarantee an accurate description of control action and vehicle response, assuring a good computational cost.
 A frequency of 10 Hz enclosures very well my dynamic constrains without weighing to much on the computation: a number of 10 points has been chosen with the 1s horizon.

 ### Cost Function Weights
 My first tuning steps were performed at constant speed.
 I started with 30 mph and then went beyond up to 50 mph.
 This speed was enough to tune the path cost function and in particular the balance between cross track error and heading error.
 I priviledged the heading error, so to be more stable at higher speed and properly "cut" the curves: this is done on purpose in order to better approximate what a race driver would do and so to go faster.
 Hence, you will notice that the speed reference estimation is conservative from this point of view, but at the end it balances the neglection of the